 - The Zebach Shelamim (Peace Offering) was offered as an expression of thanksgiving and gratitude for God’s blessings and mercies; for instance, it might have been offered after recovering from a serious illness or returning safely home after a long voyage.
 It includes thanksgiving offerings, free-will offerings, and offerings made after fulfilling a vow.
 An ox or cow, ram, or female sheep are offered.
 Part of this offering is eaten by the priests and part by the giver and his family.
 The Jewish Oral Law contends that only this sacrifice will continue in the Messianic Age.

 The Chatat (Sin Offering) atones for unintentional sin committed through carelessness or ignorance.
 It does not atone for intentional sins such as adultery or murder.
 Those sins are in the category of blasphemy (see Numbers 15:27–30).
-In essence, there was no offering in this system for intentional (unrepentant, pre-planned) sin.
+In essence, there was no offering in this system for intentional pre-planned sin.

-Still, the chatat was not enough for forgiveness; it had to be accompanied by sincere repentance and often involved restitution.
-The chatat was offered on the north side of the altar.
-Usually, this type of offering is to be eaten by the priests, although a few special chatatot are not eaten.
+Still, the chatat was not enough for forgiveness; it had to be accompanied along with sincere repentance and often involved restitution.
+The Chatat was offered on the north side of the altar.
+Usually, this type of offering is to be eaten by the priests, although a few special Chatatot are not eaten.

 - The annual Yom Kippur (Day of Atonement) sacrifice is to be offered by the Kohen HaGadol (High Priest) to atone for the sins of all the people.
 A bull and two goats were offered.
 The High Priest would lay his hands on the head of the bull, confessing his sins and the sins of his household.
 He would then take two identical goats (Leviticus 16:5) and draw lots: one that was inscribed “for the Lord” and the other inscribed “for Azazel” (scapegoat).